Internaut401/CTF_Competitions_Writeup/2020/DawgCTF/cookie monster.md

 MY solution:

-I noticed the number change every second.
+I noticed the random number changes every second.
 So if we open 2 connections with 2 different programs we obtain the same number.
-We can use first program to leak the canary, pass to the second program and use the second program to leak the address and get the flag.
+We can use the first program to leak the canary, pass to the second program and use the second program to leak the address and get the flag.

 Exploit:
 ```python